-\Other assets include: assets and settlements on account of income tax, hedging instruments, non-current assets held for sale and other assets
+^{}Other assets include: assets and settlements on account of income tax, hedging instruments, non-current assets held for sale and other assets

 5.2.1.1.
-Loans to customers - the Bank's loan portfolio profile
+Loans to customers - Group loan portfolio profile

-Net loans to customers which decreased by PLN 271 million over the level noted as at the end of December 2011, constitute the primary item of the Bank's assets structure.
+Net loans to customers which decreased by PLN 487 million over the level noted as at the end of December 2011, constitute the primary item of the assets structure.
 The item went down mainly due to the following:

-- the zloty appreciation against foreign currencies of the Bank's foreign currency loan portfolio, which contributed to the nearly 3.0% fall of the total net loan portfolio; - sale of a portion of the uncollectible receivables portfolio; - economic deterioration resulting in a slower growth of production of new loans in the area of commercial loans.
+- the zloty appreciation against foreign currencies of the Bank's foreign currency loan portfolio, which contributed to the nearly 3.2% fall of the total net loan portfolio; - sale of a portion of the uncollectible receivables portfolio; - economic deterioration resulting in a slower growth of production of new loans in the area of commercial loans and lease receivables.

-On the other hand, the following had a positive impact on the Bank's net loan portfolio:
+On the other hand, the following had a positive impact on the Group's net loan portfolio:

-- active sales of loans to individual customers, with the highest growth rate recorded for cash loans and PLN mortgage loans, and - improved quality of the loan portfolio resulting in lower provisions for impairment.
+- recognition of subsidiary's net factoring receivables of PLN 125 million; - higher sales of consumer loans to individual customers; - improved quality of the loan portfolio resulting in lower provisions for impairment.